Créole Culture Day 2024

 Acadienne: Healer’s Garden Tours with the Lafayette Master Gardeners

-10:30 Sweet Dough Pies -Ms. Deloris Sais
+1:00 Cooking Demonstration: Sweet Dough Pies with Deloris Sias

-The 2023 Richard J. Catalon Creole Heritage Award
+The 2024 Richard J. Catalon Creole Heritage Award

-The Richard J. Catalon Sr. Creole Heritage Award was first established in 2004, honoring one of Vermilionville’s first artisan-interpreters, Richard J. Catalon Sr. Shortly after retirement Mr. Catalon become engaged in his “dream job” at Vermilionville, where finally, he could talk about his life experiences as a Creole.
+Shortly after retirement Mr. Catalon become engaged in his “dream job” at Vermilionville, where finally, he could talk about his life experiences as a Creole.
 For over ten years Mr. Catalon worked in the Mouton house and not only shared with guests his expert craftsmanship, but regaled visitors from around the world with the Creole history, often in his fluent French Creole language.
-He was known to visit local schools in furtherance of the history of the culture, traditions, and to encourage the Creole language.
+He was known to visit local schools to share the history of the culture, traditions, and to encourage the Creole language.

 This award honors contributions made by individuals who actively promote the advancement of the Creole Culture, through language, food, art, music, dance, Creole language studies, education, and traditions.

-To date, eighteen local individuals have received the award for their outstanding contributions in the community and the furtherance of the culture, each of which meets the vision of the Catalon family by depicting character values as role models for the future generations, being involved with local cultural organizations, and are active ambassadors and promoters of the Creole culture and heritage.
+To date, nineteen local individuals have received the award for their outstanding contributions in the community and the furtherance of the culture, each of which meets the vision of the Catalon family by depicting character values as role models for the future generations, being involved with local cultural organizations, and are active ambassadors and promoters of the Creole culture and heritage.

 • • 2005 –Donald Cravins Sr • 2006- Herb Wiltz